leo-ohasi/Landmarks/README.md

 # Landmarks

-**Landmarks** is a SwiftUI-based tutorial app by Apple, designed to transform your journey of exploring global wonders into an engaging, shared experience.
+**Landmarks** is a SwiftUI-based app, designed to transform your journey of exploring global wonders into an engaging, shared experience.

 ## 🌍 Explore Wonders with Landmarks